James Scanlon (footballer): Personal life

 Scanlon's mother Gabriella (née Falero) is a former athlete who jointly holds the Gibraltarian record for the women's 4 × 100 m relay, and met her husband while studying at Loughborough University.
 His father Rob was a British Universities and Colleges Sport champion in the 1500 metres.
-His younger brother, Luca, is current in the youth system at Burnley, and has also represented Gibraltar at international level.
+His younger brother, Luca, is currently in the youth system at Burnley, and has also represented Gibraltar at international level.